tinosteinort/flda-fixedlengthstring/README.md

 1. `FixedLengthString fls = new FixedLengthString("some value");` creates a new FixedLengthString with 10 chars and a value of "some value".
 2. `FixedLengthString fls = new FixedLengthString(10, '_');` creates a new FixedLengthString with 10 chars and a value of "__________"

-`FLDA - FixedLenghtString` reads and writes a FixedLengthString with the definition of the attributes.
+`flda-fixedlengthstring` reads and writes a FixedLengthString with the definition of the attributes.
 Too short values are filled up with a definable Character and values which are too long will be cut.

 See [FixedLengthStringInterfaceTest](src/test/java/com/github/tinosteinort/flda/fixedlengthstring/fullexample/FixedLengthStringInterfaceTest.java)